FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/ready-events.md

 </script>
 <script defer src="pathToFFWebComponents/dist/bundle.js"></script>
 ```

-**NOTE:**
+> Note
+>
-Internet Explorer does not support destructuring assignment.
-Do not use it unless your code is transpiled before deployment.
+> Internet Explorer does not support destructuring assignments.
+> Do not use it unless your code is transpiled before deployment.
-You can find more information in the documentation: [Destructuring assignment](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment).
+> You can find more information in the JavaScript documentation: [Destructuring assignment](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment).

 ### WebComponentsReady

 The `WebComponentsReady` event is fired if all FACT-Finder Web Components are ready to use.

 **What does that mean?**